StanfordBDHG/XCTestExtensions/README.md

 ### Delete & Launch Application

-Deletes the application and relaunches the application.
+Delete and launch the application.
 Use this function to completely reset the application, e.g., for system permission screens and alerts.
 ```swift
 let app = XCUIApplication()
 app.deleteAndLaunch(withSpringboardAppName: "TestApp")